 The village centre is located around Church Road and Barnes High Street which join together at Barnes Pond and the Green.

 The latest luxury development to take place here is The Sorting Office which has been converted into high specification apartments overlooking the green and the pond.
-On the ground floor of this building is the Wildwood Kitchen, a popular family restaurant, and to the rear the OSO which combines a gallery, theatre and cafe.
+To the rear the OSO which combines a gallery, theatre and cafe.
 Barnes Mainline station sits in the middle of Barnes Common and in 20 minutes transports you to Waterloo.
 The Sun Inn, a local landmark overlooking the Pond, is just across the road.

-Barnes High Street still retains many unique retail outlets such as J Seal Butchers, The Cheese Shop, The Barnes Fish Shop and a host of other independent shops and boutiques.
-Of the many excellent restaurants that Barnes is noted for Sonny’s and Riva are perhaps the most renowned.
+Barnes High Street still retains many unique retail outlets such as The Cheese Shop, The Barnes Fish Shop and a host of other independent shops, boutiques and a range of excellent restaurants.
 Barnes is also home to The Bulls Head, also known as the suburban Ronnie Scotts, which has been putting on live gigs featuring some of the world’s most important jazz musicians since 1959.

 Just down the road is the Barnes Sports Club with its sports field and tennis courts.
 Tennis enthusiasts are spoilt for choice in Barnes with private all weather tennis courts at both Rocks Lane Tennis Centre and The Riverside Club.
 Municipal Courts can be booked at any time at Barn Elms and for the energetic there is even a dedicated running track.

 The picturesque streets of charming Victorian cottages just off White Hart Lane is known locally as Little Chelsea.
-The area is a favourite with young professionals and families and offers a wonderful selection of homely restaurants, such as Annies, The Tree House and The Depot, as well as a number of antique shops and boutiques.
+The area is a favourite with young professionals and families and offers a wonderful selection of pubs and homely restaurants, such as The Tree House and Rick Stein as well as a number of antique shops and boutiques.
 Barnes Bridge mainline station is a few minutes walk away and provides an excellent commuter service into Waterloo.
 For those commuting by car from Little Chelsea, there is easy access to both the A316/M3 and M4 motorways.

 All in all, although only 10 minutes drive from Kensington High Street, Barnes epitomises the idyllic village family life that is so rarely found in a city these days.